People's behavior does not have to be goal-directed

 even tho an alternative policy would be beneficial to no

-matter how many people.
-(It should be noted that the system to
+(It should be noted that the system to which the principle is made to

-which the principle is made to apply does not distinguish
+apply does not distinguish

-extrinsic and intrinsic rights and that therefore the worst-off
+intrinsic rights and that

-property at 'er disposal.)
+extrinsic property at 'er disposal.)
 Where this principle does lead to

 reasonable decisions, it is 'essentially equivalent to the

-we now substitute neutralization for utility (maximization),
+When we now substitute neutralization for utility

-original position in which it is ultimately only neutrality and
+in the original position in which it is ultimately only neutrality and

 neutralization which count.